bravegnu/usim/README.md

 # mzero
 A Cortex-M0 simulator written in C++.
+The idea is to learn C++ and the Cortex-M0, along the creating something interesting.